Erick Fedde outduels a young ace as the Nationals open a doubleheader with a win

 On Thursday, as they rested between trips to Tampa and Miami, Washington placed Adam Eaton on the 10-day IL with a fractured left index finger.
 That will end his season with a quiet thud, joining Stephen Strasburg, Starlin Castro, Sean Doolittle, Sam Freeman and Roenis Elías.
 Eaton could be finished with the Nationals, who hold a $10.5 million club option for next season and could decline.

 In the meantime, he’ll be replaced by a platoon of Andrew Stevenson and Michael A. Taylor.
-Stevenson will mostly play against righties, and he stretched the Nationals’ lead to 4-0 with a two-run single off Sánchez in the fourth inning of Friday’s first game.
+Stevenson will mostly play against right-handed pitchers, and he stretched the Nationals’ lead to 4-0 with a two-run single off Sánchez in the fourth inning of Friday’s first game.

 “It’s fitting, for how my year has went, to end on that note,” Eaton said a few hours before first pitch.
 “On a personal level, with the contract next year, to do what I did this year and to end up on IL at the end of the year is just as fitting as could be.”